DerrickLamers/grblwiki/Compiling-Grbl.md

   ```

 ## For Ubuntu:
-_Last updated: 2014-01-20 by EliteEng._
+_Last updated: 2021-05-08 by ooxi, based upon the work of EliteEng._

-The following has been tested on Ubuntu 11.10 and an Arduino Uno.
+The following has been tested on Ubuntu 20.04 and an Arduino Uno.
 It will compile grbl from source code and flash it to your Arduino.
-It should in theory work with other flavours of debian too.
+It should in theory work with other flavours of Debian too.

-On a brand new ubuntu box, the install process goes like this:
+On a brand new Ubuntu box, the install process goes like this:

 1) install the avr build tools by running:
 ```
-sudo apt-get install arduino-core make unzip
+sudo apt-get install avrdude avr-libc gcc-avr make unzip
 ```

 2) Compile the GRBL source code and create the firmware file: